Further information for Reliability of Electronic Evidence Diagrams, REEDs

 Helping improve the analysis and handling of complex computer evidence cases is an intervention of international significance, but the REED contribution coincides with the UK Post Office Horizon Scandal (caused by concealed misuse of computer evidence) and coincides with the UK Ministry of Justice reviewing the law and procedures on computer evidence.

-The paper includes an in-depth case study of a complex NHS criminal case.
+A refereed journal paper on REEDs is available here.
+The paper provides full details of REEDs, and includes an in-depth worked case study of a real complex NHS criminal case.

-This web pages provides resources to support the paper, including a link to the source code repository
+This web page provides many resources to support the paper, including a link to the source code repository

 The case study is available in various formats.
 The case study is intended to demonstrate the principles, so the example evidence used is briefer than would be expected in an actual case where more detail would be provided.